CAR T Cell Killing

 Repeated stimulation of CAR T cells with SKOV3 cancer cells.

 Effector CAR T cells were added to target cancer cells.
 Every 72 hours they were transferred, at the same ratio, to new target cells.
-Target cell killing was assessed using the Maestro Z platform.
+Target cell killing was assessed using the Maestro Z platform

 Result: After each sequential transfer, cytolysis decreased as the CAR T cells entered a less potent state.